- The Society

-The SOFT Awards Committee is requesting applications for the Educational Research Award (ERA) and the Young Scientist Meeting Award (YSMA).
+The 2017 awards process has closed for the Educational Research Award (ERA) and the Young Scientist Meeting Award (YSMA).
 These awards recognize students and young scientists performing outstanding forensic toxicology research.
 Awardees will present their findings at the annual meeting.
 Each award consists of a basic meeting registration and a $2,000 stipend to be used to cover the cost of travel expenses.

 ERA: Applicants for the award must be enrolled in a Master's, Pre-Doctoral, Post-Doctoral or Medical Residency academic program and performing research related to forensic toxicology.

 YSMA: Applicants must be bench level scientists (B.S., M.S., or Ph.D.) with 5 years or less experience in the field of forensic toxicology and complete a research project related to forensic toxicology.

 The awards process has closed for 2017.
 Awardees will be notified by June 1st.
 Applications and questions regarding the application process should be directed to the SOFT Awards Committee Chair, Erin Spargo, at firstname.lastname@example.org.

 The educational award sponsored by SOFT was conceived in 1978 by Dr. Vincent Lynch of Saint John's University.
 The aim of the Society was to encourage academic training and research in areas related to forensic toxicology.
 The award was approved by the Board of Directors in December 1978 and the first award, funded by a grant from Hoffman LaRoche, was made in 1980.